Cal Raleigh Preview, Player Props: Mariners vs. Royals

 Cal Raleigh At The Plate

-- Raleigh has 87 hits, which is best among Seattle hitters this season, while batting .224 with 44 extra-base hits.
+- Raleigh leads Seattle with 90 hits, batting .229 this season with 45 extra-base hits.

-- Among the qualifying hitters in MLB play, his batting average ranks 128th, his on-base percentage ranks 123rd, and he is 44th in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 125th in batting average, 117th in on-base percentage, and 40th in slugging.

-- In 32.1% of his games this year, Raleigh has had at least one RBI.
-He's picked up more than one in 15.2% and driven in three or more of his team's runs in four contests.
+- Raleigh has had at least one RBI in 32.7% of his games this season (37 of 113), with two or more RBI 17 times (15.0%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.